 See Tennis Now.com original article here

-Dan Evans’ Wimbledon participation in doubt following a left leg injury he sustained at the Aegon Surbiton Trophy today.
+Dan Evans’ Wimbledon participation is in doubt following a left leg injury he sustained at the Aegon Surbiton Trophy today.

 The top-seeded Evans was forced to retire hurt from his quarterfinal against German Dustin Brown, putting his participation for the rest of the grass court season and Wimbledon in serious jeopardy.